Skip to Content

 • By installing an extension from the Google Chrome store

-• Export passwords from Chrome mobile browser directly to Microsoft Authenticator
+• Export passwords from the Chrome mobile browser directly to Microsoft Authenticator

 The Google Chrome extension enables other browsers to utilize auto-fill data.
 Moreover, it generates customized passwords by configuring the following options: